diegormirhan/all-in-one-downloader-bot/README.md

 - **require-all:** A tool for easily requiring all files within a directory.
 - **Chai and Mocha:** Testing frameworks for ensuring code quality.
 - **Nodemon:** A utility that monitors for changes in your source code and automatically restarts your server.
+- **Mongo DataBase:** A no-sql database that is used to store user id's

 ## Getting Started